takemaru/graphillion/README.md

 Edge constraints specify edges to be included or not in the object to be created.
 These constraints must be represented by a dict of included or excluded edge lists.
-Edges not specified in the dict are "don't-care"; they can be included and exculded in the object.
+Edges not specified in the dict are "don't-care"; they can be included and excluded in the object.

 In the following example, edge (1, 4) must be included while edges (1,
 2) and (2, 3) must not be.